patrickdung/-asciidoctor-shiki-modified/README.md

 - David Jencks's extension works on Antora but it is not directly usable for Asciidoctor.
   But he pointed out that the converted code block would have nested ```<pre>/<code>``` section.
-  He also have logic to remove the nested code block.
+  He also has logic to remove the nested code block.

-- Refernce Anthony Fu's markdown-it-shini module on how to use the Synckit worker.
+- Reference Anthony Fu's markdown-it-shiki module on how to use the Synckit worker.

 ## Problems